 Most people have a hard time getting to sleep after a workout because exercise can throw off your melatonin, the hormone that regulates sleep, among other things.
 This isn’t ideal because sleep is very important for recovery.
 It’s when your body naturally produces most of its own performance-enhancing drugs in the form of hormones.
 If possible, eliminate anything that hurts your ability to sleep.

-Exercise also utilizes a lot of nutrients, which are further depleted at night.
+Exercise also requires a lot of nutrients, which are further depleted at night.
 If you’re on a strict diet, perhaps trying to lose weight, you run further risk by training and then not eating to recover from the workout prior to bed.
 If you’re on a low-calorie diet and plan to train hard at night, you should follow your workout with a nutritional recovery strategy, such as Beachbody Performance Recharge or a small meal before going to sleep.

 I’m not the norm, so I’ll play the counterpoint to my point as I can fall asleep (and often sleep much better) immediately after a very hard workout.
 If you’re like me, there’s nothing wrong with training at night.
 Just follow nutritional protocols that don’t leave you depleted and starving when you wake up.
 I’ve done this and it can be so severe that you wake up in the middle of the night, a common issue with bodybuilders and fitness trainers getting ready for competition.
 This is not ideal as it means your body is essentially bonking during sleep.
 And while that’s okay if your goal is to pose in front of a crowd with absurdly low body fat, like a bodybuilder, it’s also a sign of starvation and, if done too long, will cause your body to begin to shut down its metabolic processes.